University of São Paulo: Admissions

 Brazilian students take the USP's entrance exam, the vestibular, which is prepared and administered by FUVEST (University Foundation for Vestibular), subject to regulations approved by the university's Undergraduate Studies Council.
-In 2012, 159,603 students signed up for Fuvest's vestibular, for a total of 10,982 openings.
-Candidates are required to take a multiple choice test involving chemistry, physics, mathematics, biology, geography, history, Portuguese and English.
-The second round of tests is written and specific to the chosen field of studies, including more-in-depth questions in physics, chemistry and mathematics for engineering; history, math and geography for law and so on.
+In 2012, 159,603 students signed up for Fuvest's vestibular for 10,982 openings.
+Candidates must take a multiple-choice test involving chemistry, physics, mathematics, biology, geography, history, Portuguese, and English.
+The second round of tests is written and specific to the chosen field of studies, including more in-depth questions in physics, chemistry, and mathematics for engineering; history, math, and geography for law; and so on.
 In-depth written Portuguese questions are required for all.

+More recently, students have also been able to access the university by taking the nationwide high school evaluation test, ENEM, through the Unified Selection System (SISU).
+Each undergraduate course manages the vacancies available for each admission process.

 International students may come through several exchange programs.
 In 2012, the USP hosted over 2,300 exchange students.
-Roughly a third of the international students are enrolled in humanities and social sciences, with another third enrolled in engineering courses.
+Roughly a third of the international students are enrolled in humanities and social sciences, with another third in engineering courses.

-The USP does not require its students, national or foreigners, to pay any tuition, as its source of funding comes from São Paulo State.
+The USP does not require its students, national or foreign, to pay any tuition, as its source of funding comes from the state of São Paulo.

 Organization

-The USP, like most Latin American universities, corresponds to the idea of "university" as a set of autonomous schools, institutes and colleges, each of which is responsible for one area of knowledge (the aforementioned thirty-six teaching, research and extension).
-And like most Brazilian universities, grants autonomy to its teaching, research and extension units regarding the didactic organization and curricular definition of each of the courses, which often results in a considered excessive fragmentation of teaching and the research and the disconnection between the knowledge produced in each of the units.
+The USP corresponds to the idea of "university" as a set of autonomous schools, institutes, and colleges, each responsible for one area of knowledge (the aforementioned thirty-six teaching, research, and extension).
+Like most Brazilian universities, it grants autonomy to its teaching, research, and extension units regarding the didactic organization and curricular definition of each of the courses, which often results in a considered excessive fragmentation of teaching and research and the disconnection between the knowledge produced in each of the units.

 Each unit is divided into departments.
-A department usually is responsible for one of the courses offered by the unit or for a specific search line.
-In the case of units with only one or two courses, departments are not responsible for the entire course, but for a part of it.
+A department is usually responsible for one of the courses offered by the unit or for a specific search line.
+In the case of units with only one or two courses, departments are not responsible for the entire course but for a part of it.
 Due to the aforementioned fragmentation and decentralization of the university, it is common to see departments with similar profiles in different units, which raises criticism as to the effectiveness of public investments and duplication of efforts.

 Administration

 The administrative structure of the USP has in the Rectory its central organ, as well as in the Rector the main figure of the university.
 Subordinated to the Rectory are the four Pro-Rectorates, specialized agencies in each of the university's fields of activity: Pro-Rectorate (PRG), Post-Graduation Pro-Rectorate (PRPG), Pro-Rectory of Research (PRP) and Pro-Rectory of Culture and Extension (PRC).

-In recent years there has been discussion about the creation of a Pro-Rectorate for Student Assistance, a subject that according to critics has always been considered secondary to the university's leaders.
+In recent years, there has been discussion about creating a Pro-Rectorate for Student Assistance, a subject that, according to critics, has always been considered secondary to the university's leaders.